 - Induced Pluripotent Stem Cells and Genome Engineering

 During the final 12 weeks of the course, students will work full time on their laboratory-based research projects.
 Students will select research projects from a wide range of topics in regenerative medicine.
 Examples include research on the cellular and molecular aspects of tissue regeneration, disease pathogenesis, development of stem cell therapies, design of novel nano-biotechnologies, or engineering biomaterials and tissue scaffolds.

 For informal enquiries about the course, please contact the Programme Administrator:

 As a multi-disciplinary course, the MSc is appropriate for a wide range of students.
-Graduates with degrees in biological sciences or medicine will gain an in-depth understanding of the cellular and molecular aspects of regenerative medicine as well as an introduction to the interdisciplinary fields of biomaterials and tissue engineering.
+Graduates with degrees in biological sciences, medicine or dentistry will gain an in-depth understanding of the cellular and molecular aspects of regenerative medicine as well as an introduction to the interdisciplinary fields of biomaterials and tissue engineering.
 Similarly, students with a physical sciences background will have the opportunity to broaden their experiences and acquire new skills in the biological sciences.

-Admission to the course is selective, and based upon academic credentials, research experience, and motivation.
-At a minimum, students must have an undergraduate degree equivalent to UK second-class honours from a recognised academic institution.
+Admission to the course is selective.
+The normal entry requirement is a UK upper second class (2.1) Honours degree or the international equivalent.
+Applicants with a lower second class degree (2.2) are still encouraged to apply as applications are assessed holistically, and final decisions are based upon academic credentials, experience, and motivation.
 Applicants are required to submit a statement of purpose and letter of recommendation with their application.
 Applications are accepted all year round, but there are limited places to ensure high-quality training, so please apply early to avoid disappointment.

 Intercalating medical students